Navarro County DWI Guide

 Immediate Steps (First 24 Hours)

-- Booking Process: At the jail, you'll be booked.
-This involves fingerprinting, photographing, and recording your personal information.
-Your belongings will be inventoried and stored.
+Booking Process: At the jail, you will be processed.
+This includes fingerprinting, photographing, and a search of your person and belongings.
+Your personal property will be stored securely until your release.

 Critical Deadlines

-- ALR Hearing Deadline: In Texas, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
 This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Missing this deadline automatically results in a license suspension.

 Local Resources